Construction strategy

 Based on your building floor plan, we design a cost-effective arrangement of the shelter envelope and position the shelter components in a sensible layout.

-We will prepare the projects to meet all UK building regulations necessary to obtain the Building Control certificate.
+We will prepare the projects to meet all building regulations.

 Furthermore, your shelter will be designed in accordance with the latest Swiss standards (TWP and technical specifications TPH), taking into consideration conventional, nuclear, chemical, biological, and secondary weapon effects.